Diets: the good, the bad and the ugly

 Billions of pounds are spent on slimming each year, but is calorie counting really the answer to losing weight – and keeping it off?
 We take a look at some of the latest trends.

-With obesity levels steadily growing, the global weight-loss industry is estimated to be worth £220 billion by 2017.
+With obesity levels steadily growing, the global weight-loss industry is currently estimated to be worth £220 billion*.
 Like so many things, diets go in and out of fashion, and magazines are full of the latest celebrity to follow this or that fad.
 Before embarking on a weight-loss regime, however, it's important to understand the potential health implications.